Social Media community management can be a nightmare, especially when you’re handling multiple accounts.

 What can busy Key Account Officers do to achieve more with a limited number of resources?
 In other words, how can they enhance their social media community management?

-Tip 1: Better organise your team.
+Tip 1: Better organize your team.
 Don’t be afraid to delegate!

 Staying on top of the whole process does not equal doing everything by yourself.
 Make sure that every team member knows their duties in terms of content marketing, as well as social media community management and plans & tracks all activity.
 Don’t be afraid to delegate responsibilities among team members.
 Every person likes to feel in charge from time to time and this will improve the quality of their work.